opoloo/flying_ruby_saucer/README.md

 That's the whole magic.

-It also comes with a Rails 3.x-style renderer, so you can invoke it directly from our Rails controllers.
+It also comes with a Rails 3.x-style renderer, so you can invoke it directly from your Rails controllers.

 This gem is extracted from Cornerstore (www.cornerstoreapp.com).
 We use it in production since nearly one year now, without any trouble.